toggle visibility

 ISSN 0022-3727 ISBN Additional Links UA library record; WoS full record; WoS citing articles

-Notes We acknowledge the Fund for Scientific Research Flanders (FWO) for financial support of this work.
-This work was carried out in part using the Turing HPC infrastructure at the CalcUA core facility of the Universiteit Antwerpen, a division of the Flemish Supercomputer Center VSC, funded by the Hercules Foundation, the Flemish Government (department EWI) and the University of Antwerp.
+Notes UK gratefully acknowledges financial support from the Research Foundation – Flanders (FWO), Belgium (Grant No. 12M1315N).
+The work was carried out in part using the Turing HPC infrastructure of the CalcUA core facility of the Universiteit Antwerpen, a division of the Flemish Supercomputer Centre VSC, funded by the Hercules Foundation, the Flemish Government (department EWI) and the Universiteit Antwerpen.
+The authors also thank Prof A C T van Duin for sharing the ReaxFF code.
 Approved Most recent IF: 2.588

 Permanent link to this record